VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 maintainability, testability, scalability, and flexibility of your systems.

-However, like anything new, it takes some time before a pattern or approach or methodology is fully understood and consistently defined by the community and has useful, practical guidance to help you to apply or implement it.
+However, like anything new, it takes some time before a pattern, approach, or methodology is fully understood and consistently defined by the community and has useful, practical guidance to help you to apply or implement it.